KuangshiAi/KuangshiAi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there👋!
-I'm **Kuangshi Ai**, a first-year Ph.D. student in Computer Science and Engineering at the University of Notre Dame, where I work with Prof. [Chaoli Wang](https://sites.nd.edu/chaoli-wang/) in the ND-VIS Lab.
-I received my bachelor’s degree in Artificial Intelligence and Data Science from Fudan University.
+I'm **Kuangshi Ai**, a first-year Ph.D. student in Computer Science and Engineering at the [University of Notre Dame](https://www.nd.edu/), where I work with Prof. [Chaoli Wang](https://sites.nd.edu/chaoli-wang/) in the ND-VIS Lab.
+I received my bachelor’s degree in Artificial Intelligence from [Fudan University](https://www.fudan.edu.cn/en/) in July 2024.
+Before that, I spent a semester as an exchange student at the [University of Sydney](https://www.sydney.edu.au/) and conducted summer research with Prof. [Toby Li](https://toby.li/) at Notre Dame.

 My research interests lie at the intersection of **scientific visualization**, **human-computer interaction**, and **natural language processing**.
 Currently, I focus on leveraging large language models (LLMs) to make the complex, expert-oriented process of scientific visualization more intuitive and accessible to broader audiences.
 I'm also exploring the integration of LLMs with 3D/4D data, including general vision-language models for volumetric and spatial understanding.